Our friendly Warkworth team have been detecting and diagnosing melanoma and other skin cancers for over two decades.

 E - is for Evolving

 The reality is that some moles of concern are perfectly round and not asymmetric.
 You can also find some with fairly smooth edges and even colour, and it is even possible for a dangerous mole to fade into the skin.
-The best thing you can do to protect yourself from cancerous moles is to get regular screenings.
+The best thing you can do to protect yourself is to get regular screenings.